Formula One title permutations

-LONDON (Reuters) - Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points ahead of Sunday’s season-ending Abu Dhabi Formula One Grand Prix, where double points will be on offer for the first time.
+SAO PAULO (Reuters) - Britain’s Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points after Sunday’s Brazilian Grand Prix, penultimate race of the season.

 First or second.